 What’s the big deal?
 Because communicating with, interacting with, and learning from their IoT-connected things makes a decision maker’s life easier, or saves them money, or helps them make better use of their resources…

 How does it work?
-There are different ways the IoT helps people manage data and make it usable.
+There are different ways the IoT helps people manage data and makes that data usable.
 Datasciencecentral.com breaks it down for us.
 The IoT works its magic via:

 1. One-way, self-monitoring service requests, like a connected vending machine that alerts its operator that shelf C3 needs to be restocked.